 Spencer C. Schubert

 I have been passionate about the outdoors and wildlife from a very young age.
 After graduating from Saint Olaf College in 2013, I volunteered and worked at a number of field stations getting research experience that has played a large role in steering my current research.
-Some of these include parrot conservation in Bolivia, western scrub jay dispersal of oaks in California, forestry and understory seedling dynamics in Puerto Rico, and monitoring western yellow-billed cuckoo populations in Arizona.
-Having previously spent time on a project in the Dominican Republic with my old friend Josh LaPergola of Cornell University, I made numerous connections with private land owners and conservation institutions that has enabled me to establish my research project in this region.
+Having previously spent time on a project in the Dominican Republic, I made numerous connections with private land owners and conservation institutions that has enabled me to establish my current research project in this region.
+My future career goals include teaching and continuing research in academia.
+Along the way, I hope to continue to grow my connections with non-profit conservation organizations in the Caribbean to maintain involvement in long-term research initiatives and in the region.

 Collaborators and Affiliates